6 Business Model Growth Methods

 - Market Consolidation.
 This model uses a growth process where vendors buy-up or roll-up revenue by buying other companies and their market share without using internal organic growth techniques (e.g., funeral business).

-It is common for some products and services to have several growth options connected to them, but generally, based on our research, there is usually one dominant business growth attribute that has secondary influences in how the firm deploys its growth model.
+It is common for some IT products and services to have several growth options connected to them, but generally, based on our research, there is usually one dominant business growth attribute that has secondary influences in how the firm deploys its growth model.

 Each one of these 6 growth options can be used to increase your firm’s revenue as a whole or a targeted product or service.
 Understanding the strengths of your current business assets (i.e., human capital, intellectual capital, strategic partnerships, brand perception by targeted prospects, etc.), affects your ability to manage the selected growth strategy correctly.